If you’re new to the world of digital advertising, a great place to start is with remarketing.

 Step 2: Create Your Display Remarketing Campaign

-- Sign into your Google Ads Account and go to Campaign to create a new campaign.
+- In your Google Ads Account go to Campaign to create a new campaign.

 - To target specific goals, select one of the Goals options, then choose Display under Campaign Type.